phherlibm/ibm-cloud-private/local-install-macos-virtualbox.md

 To install ICP on a local machine with Virtualbox, there is a process based on Vagrant that is descrived [here](https://github.com/IBM/deploy-ibm-cloud-private/blob/master/docs/deploy-vagrant.md).

-But for those who what to experiment and educate on the actual installation process, here are some tips to configure you VirtualBox VM.
+But for those who want to experiment and educate on the actual installation process, here are some tips to configure you VirtualBox VM.

 ## Step 1: Define a Host Network
 This will create a private virtual network interface between the host and the guest VM.